GoTolstoy/tolstoy-toly-kb/topics/settings/plans/Getting-Started-with-the-Business-Package.md

-## Everything You Need to Know Getting Started with the Business Package
+## Getting Started with the Business Package

 Welcome to Tolstoy!
 We're excited to introduce you to our Business Package, designed for brands with 30K-100K visitors per month and those with multiple stores.
 This comprehensive package empowers you to scale your video marketing efforts across various platforms and locations effectively.